-Offer is valid from 9/24 until 9/26.
-Enter code GLOW20 at checkout.
+Offer is valid from 11/23 12:00 AM EST until 11/28 11:59 PM EST. No code needed.
 Not valid on shipping, gift cards or previous orders.
 Details of offer are subject to change.
 Other conditions may apply.

 As a brand based on science, skin health & wellness, & also one that’s founded by a practicing internal medicine doctor who is a woman of color, we’re committed to furthering advances in medical research, health care & health equity.

 We’re supporting research fellowships & grants for medical students & residents enrolled at NYU Grossman School of Medicine who are disproportionately underrepresented in medicine (URiM).

 “Pursuing a career in medicine means constantly competing to get to the next level.
 As an undergrad, you're taking pre-med classes, studying for your MCAT & applying to medical schools.
 In medical school, you're applying for academic research, finding & working with mentors & striving to achieve the best possible residency program in your chosen field.
 In residency, you're thinking about how to position your experience to get your first job.
 The fellowships & grants TULA will provide will help set students up for success during pivotal stages of their medical careers & ultimately help them be the best possible care providers.”

 - Dr. Roshini Raj, TULA Founder & practicing doctor

 TULA will financially sponsor the following for students enrolled at NYU Grossman School of Medicine:

 We’re excited & proud to support NYU Grossman School of Medicine on this initiative because Dr. Raj studied there & did her internship, residency & fellowship all at NYU Langone Health.
 She’s currently practicing at NYU Langone & is teaching at NYU Grossman School of Medicine.
 TULA’s also an NYC-based company.